Predictia/AQUA/docs/sphinx/source/diagnostics/dummy-diagnostic.rst

 Description
 -----------

-Dummy diagnostic is a simple diagnostic that does nothing.
+Dummy diagnostic provides an example on how diagnostics of the AQUA framework should be organised and written.
-This documentation is an empty placeholder to remind you to write some documentation for your diagnostic.
+In this case the dummy diagnostic reads a field a computes the global mean using the fldmean method from the reader according to...
-This section should contain a short description of the contents of the diagnostic and of its scientific basis.
+In particular, this documentation provides an example on how a diagnostic developer should write documentation about his/her diagnostic, covering a short description of its contents and of its scientific basis.
-It can contain references to literature (we have a reference list below).
+In case the diagnostic is bae on some already published material it is strongly recommended to include references to the inherent literature (we have a reference list below).
 Please try to adhere to the following scheme as far as possible.

 Input variables